 There is currently insufficient evidence to make a recommendation on the use of therapeutic hypothermia in children resuscitated from cardiac arrest.
-The European and Australian clinical trials excluded children and cardiac arrests of noncardiac etiology (eg, respiratory failure or shock), which are typical of those in children. ^{18,19} In the 1970s therapeutic hypothermia was used to reduce secondary brain injury in children with severe anoxic/ischemic insults.
-The practice was abandoned in the 1980s after a retrospective study of near-drowning victims reported that children treated with hypothermia were at an increased risk for death, neutropenia, and sepsis compared with children treated without hypothermia. ^{28,29} Important limitations of this study were the limited sample size, use of historical controls, and use of a lower target temperature for a longer duration than recommended in contemporary protocols (30° C to 33° C for ≥ 36 hours versus 32° C to 34° C for 12 to 24 hours).
+The European and Australian clinical trials excluded children and cardiac arrests of noncardiac aetiology (e.g. respiratory failure or shock), which are typical of those in children [18,19].
+In the 1970s therapeutic hypothermia was used to reduce secondary brain injury in children with severe anoxic/ischaemic insults.
+The practice was abandoned in the 1980s after a retrospective study of near-drowning reported that children treated with hypothermia were at an increased risk for death, neutropenia, and sepsis compared with children treated without hypothermia [28,29].
+Important limitations of this study were the limited sample size, use of historic controls, and use of a lower target temperature for a longer duration than recommended in contemporary protocols $(30-33 \,^{\circ}\text{C for} \geq 36 \,^{\circ}\text{h vs.} 32-34 \,^{\circ}\text{C for} 12-$ 24 h).

-Until additional pediatric data become available, clinicians should tailor therapy for individual patients on the basis of their assessment of the risks and benefits of hypothermia.
-Risk-benefit assessment should take into account relevant data from laboratory models of asphyxial arrest, 8,30-32 results from trials of adult cardiac arrest, 18,19 and reports on the use of hypothermia in treatment of neonatal asphyxia.
-The results of therapeutic hypothermia are generally favorable in laboratory models of hypoxic ischemic injury to immature brains of various species.
-Preliminary data from clinical trials of perinatal asphyxia indicate that induced hypothermia is feasible and safe, but data on long-term neurological morbidity are not yet available.
-33-38 It is difficult to extrapolate from these disparate sources of information, and thus there is no consensus yet for use of therapeutic hypothermia among clinicians who care for these critically ill children.
+Until additional paediatric data become should tailor available. clinicians therapy individual patients based on their assessment of the risks and benefits of hypothermia.
+Risk-benefit assessment should take into account relevant data from laboratory models of asphyxial arrest [8,30-32], results from trials of adult cardiac arrest [18,19], and reports on the use of hypothermia in treatment of neonatal asphyxia [33-38].The results therapeutic hypothermia are generally favorable in models hypoxic laboratory of ischaemic injury to immature brains of various species.
+Preliminary data from clinical trials of perinatal asphyxia indicate that induced hypothermia is feasible and safe, but data on long-term neurological morbidity are not yet available [33-38].
+It is extrapolate from these disparate difficult to sources of information, and thus there is no consensus yet for use of therapeutic hypothermia among clinicians who care for these critically ill children.

-Summary: ILCOR Recommendations
+6. Summary: ILCOR recommendations